List of county roads in Pasco County, Florida: Route description

 GIS data shows the first CR 54 on old SR 54 west of CR 1 in the Seven Springs area.
 It was created after the realignment of SR 54 between east of the Millpond Estates Community to County Road 1.
 The route is unsigned.

-The second segment is Wesley Chapel Boulevard which is marked from west to east from SR 54 & SR 56 Wesley Chapel to SR 54 & SR 581 Wesley Chapel, former SR 54.
+The second segment is Wesley Chapel Boulevard which is marked from west to east from the intersection of SR 54 & SR 56 continuing north and then east along the former route of SR 54.
+The road continues east until it reaches the intersection of CR 54 & CR 579 where it splits into two segments bearing the same designation.

+The eastbound segment continues until it reaches US 301 in downtown Zephyrhills, where it ends.

-The third section being at the intersection of SR 54 & CR 579 as Eiland Boulevard in an overlap with CR 579.
-In the Lake Bernadette-Ten Oaks communities west of Zephyrhills CR 579 branches off to the north as Handcart Road, while Eiland Boulevard makes a sharp curve to the east.
+The northbound segment of Eiland Boulevard is an overlap with CR 579.
+In the Lake Bernadette-Ten Oaks communities west of Zephyrhills.
+CR 579 branches off to the north as Handcart Road, while Eiland Boulevard makes a sharp curve to the east.
 This region has been intended as the eastern terminus of the proposed West Zephyrhills Bypass.
 After the gateway to the Silver Oaks neighborhood, CR 54 makes a sharp curve to the left then the right just before the intersection of CR 41, and immediately after this, encounters the intersection with US 301.
 Beyond US 301, CR 54 has an intersection with Wire Road and 12th Street, the latter of which is a former SR 54.

 CR ALT 54 on the west side of the CSX Wildwood Subdivision crossing, then intersects CR 535 where Chancey Road (south) becomes Old Lakeland Highway (north).
 East of CR 535, the route takes a slight curve to the northeast as it passes Forest Lake Estates, a mobile home park on the south side just before the CSX Vitis Subdivision crossing.
 Immediately after the crossing, the route passes through the Upper Hillsborough Wildlife Management Area.
 The road curves back to straight east before the intersection with CR ALT 35 (Berry Road), and then runs towards the bridge over the Hillsborough River.

 Upon leaving the protected wetlands surrounding the Hillsborough River, CR 54 runs along the Pasco-Polk County Line, and passes through some local ranch land before finally terminating at US 98 (hidden SR 35) in Branchborough.